Introducing rx-tx.info

 Online Map of WebSDR Receivers.
 NB: this is just an image; for the interactive map, visit: https://rx-tx.info/map-sdr-points

-This is useful when you’re seeking a WebSDR in a specific location for a specific purpose.
+This is useful when you’re seeking a WebSDR that is in a very specific area for for a specific purpose.

 ☠️Update: since publishing this post, the Whiteley WebSDR Receiver (http://garths.zapto.org:8074/) has gone off-line.